Well-posedness for the Cauchy problem of the Klein-Gordon-Zakharov system in 2D: Abstract

 \section{Abstract}

-This paper is concerned with the Cauchy problem of $2$D Klein-Gordon-Zakharov system with very low regularity initial data.
+This paper is concerned with the Cauchy problem of the Klein-Gordon-Zakharov system with very low regularity initial data.
 We prove the bilinear estimates which are crucial to get the local in time well-posedness.
 The estimates are established by the Fourier restriction norm method.
-We utilize the bilinear Strichartz estimates and the nonlinear version of the classical Loomis-Whitney inequality which was applied to Zakharov system.
+We utilize the nonlinear version of the classical Loomis-Whitney inequality.